Learn about our Virtual IOP

 Other substances used for the first time by college students included hallucinogens, prescription pain relievers, cocaine, stimulants, inhalants, methamphetamine, heroin, and other illicit drugs.

-When discussing substance abuse in college students, it is important to define the term “abuse”.
-Some college students try drugs and alcohol do not go on to abuse them or develop an addiction.
+When discussing substance use in college students, it is important to define the term “use”.
+Some college students try drugs and alcohol and do not go on to abuse them or develop an addiction.
 However, there are many others who do.

 Use vs. Abuse vs. Addiction